IAMColumbia/gp2portfoliogame-aesparza84/README.md

 Game Name:  Uprooter
 Description Short:
-Uprooter is  a platformer shooter in which you the character must defeat all the plant enemies to win.
-There are various weapons to choose from that will affect your playstyles by altering your properties.
+A platformer with roaming enemies that you must kill.
+Block and Attack to beat.

 Description Long:
+Uprooter is a melee platformer in which you must defeat the zombies that have been mutated by an infectious plant.
+Pierce and smash your way through enemies and conquer the cave.
+Rid of all the monstrosities to win.
+This will be a close quarters situation so you must engage with caution.
+You can either choose to Attack or Block, but not both.
+Dodge and weave out of enemies range and strike at the right time!
+A mis-step will no go without consequence so move carefully.

 Genre: Platformer/Shooter

 Platform: Monogame

-Folder Sturcture

-\src

-\src\packages

-\assets

-\docs

-\build

-\build\0.1POC

-\build\0.2VS

-\build\0.3Final